 Part of my middle grade novel, Stuck, is set in Union Hall, Virginia, where I'm third generation owner of my family farm.

-I have a four collections of short stories available as Kindle ebooks.
+I also have four collections of short stories available as Kindle ebooks.
 The latest is Miracle of the Concrete Jesus and Other Stories, a $1.99 collection of nine humorous short stories, most of which were previously published.
 You can read a sample or order a copy here.

 You can read more about me on my bio page.